mihailtd/jekyll-portfolio/_posts/blog/2016-10-29-creating-meassage-queue-node-sql-server.markdown

 ---
 layout: post
-title:  "Creating a Message Queue with Node and SQL Server"
+title:  "Creating a Message Queue with NodeJS and SQL Server"
 date:   2016-10-29 14:24:00 +0300
 categories: blog
-tags: code, database
+tags: code database
+featured: true
 ---

 > Creating a message queue / dispatcher using NodeJS and SQL Server.